Health

 Sep

-Caregiver Support Group holding conference calls
+Caregiver Support Group continues conference calls during COVID-19

 The Caregiver Support Group meetings that were held monthly at Veterans Memorial Hospital in Waukon continue to be held through conference calls during COVID-19.
-Northeast Iowa Area Agency on Aging (NEI3A) is offering weekly Caregiver Support Group conference calls every Monday from 10-11 a.m.
+Northeast Iowa Agency on Aging is offering weekly Caregiver Support Group conference calls every Monday from 10-11 a.m.

 To join a call, just dial 1-800-264-8432.
 Then enter the participant code 961847# to be connected to the support group conference call, joining other caregivers.